 The use of tape is an art.
 You’ve seen numerous pros add or remove tape from the thumbhole even while on the television show.
 Don’t ever hesitate to change, add, or remove tape because you think it takes too long.
 Your teammates will be happy to wait on a good shot.

 You can’t be sloppy or indifferent about placement

 Some think tape should be centered in the “middle” of the thumbhole.
 It does go in the middle of where your thumb is in the hole.
 The middle is NOT found by drawing a straight line from the bridge (space between the finger holes) directly down to the thumbhole.
 If you line up the middle of your thumb with this line and, not putting your fingers in the holes, spread your hand over the ball, your fingers will be far to the left of where the finger holes are currently drilled for a righty and far to the right for a lefty.

 With your hand in the ball, you can easily gauge where the tape belongs.
-The LEFT edge of the tape is actually pretty ...
+The LEFT edge of the tape is actually pretty close to that “middle” ...

 Already a premium member?
 Click here to log in.